 For all of these reasons and more, biophilia — which essentially means bringing plants into the home to blur the lines between indoor and outdoor spaces — has been trending in the interior design world for a number of years, and its popularity is only growing.

-It’s easy to introduce more biophilia into your home, be it one a grand or small scale.
-Here are some of my favorite ways to bring more plant life into my own home, as well as those of my clients.
+It’s easy to introduce more biophilia into your home, be it on a grand or small scale.